 Unfortunately, there’s an epidemic of disease among our dogs.
 How did we get to this point?

 Several hundred years ago, we began selectively breeding dogs to develop traits that could help us in the home and in the fields.
-If we found a dog that looked like it had potential a house pet or a working dog, we bred it with similar dogs until the traits they had in common started to show up consistently in their offspring.
+If we found a dog that looked like it had potential as a house pet or a working dog, we bred it with similar dogs until the traits we wanted started to show up consistently in their offspring.
 Once we found a dog that looked and acted the way we wanted, we decided to call it by a certain name (what we now call breeds), and we continued to only breed it with dogs of the same breed so those traits would stick.

-Where do breeders find so many dogs with similar traits?
+Where do breeders find so many dogs with similar traits to pair up?
 Start by thinking about whose traits are most similar to yours.
 Your family, right?
 To maintain a genetically pure lineage, breeders often breed dogs with their family members, so that together, they will produce genetically similar offspring.
 Breeders continue this practice today to maintain the purest breeds that we all know and love.

 Meanwhile, nature’s strength comes from its genetic diversity.
 In a forest that is not genetically diverse, for instance, a disease that exploits a genetic weakness in one tree will probably find the same weakness in all the trees and kill off the whole forest.
 (This is what is happening to Florida’s fruit trees.)
 But if the forest is genetically diverse, a disease that affects one tree likely won’t have an effect on most of the forest, leaving behind a healthy and prosperous population.